City of London Academy Highgate Hill: History

 The site of the current school was previously known as Mount Carmel Catholic College for Girls.
 Mount Carmel was a Roman Catholic, girls-only school.
 It was originally located in Eden Grove, Holloway before moving to the present location.
-It school formally closed on 31 August 2017.
+The school formally closed on 31 August 2017.

 The next day City of London Academy Highgate Hill opened on the same site.
 City of London Academy Highgate Hill is a free school sponsored by the City of London Academies Trust.